 There are many levers the telecoms industry can, and must, pull in order to meet net zero emissions, including the use of greater automation to reduce the need for (carbon intensive) human intervention in the way of site visits, or greater use of renewable energy.

 However, it is also important to consider methods of reducing the amount of energy required to power operations in the first place.
 This is where green coding comes in.
 Software applications and programs are instructed by lines of code that have been written by developers.
 As each line of code is parsed, the device that processes this code gives rise to carbon emissions.
 The more code to process, the higher the level of emissions.

 Approximately 90% of software developments leverage open-source code which is not tailored for specific uses and applications.
 It therefore contains redundant sections of code, using up more processing power and giving rise to unnecessary carbon emissions.

 Green coding principles can be adopted to encourage lean coding practices, where only the minimal amount of processing is required to deliver the same application or result.

 Although green coding will not solve all of the industry’s problems (the distribution, use of, and end of life management of device handsets, for example) it can be an important lever for reducing energy consumption.
-Furthermore, clever code writing can further enhance the move towards greater sustainability be enabling the following:
+Furthermore, incorporating green coding principles can further enhance the move towards greater sustainability by enabling the following::

 What are the next steps for organisations looking to leverage green coding principles?